KapustnikovAA/optimal_model_identification/README.md

 4. Define the required model parameters.
 5. Define the required reconstruct_coefficients function.
 6. Define the required phi_analytical function.
-7. Implement all other required methods and attributes.
-8. Add or update the corresponding configuration if necessary.
+7. Add or update the corresponding configuration if necessary.
-9. Verify that the model can be integrated numerically and processed by the identification pipeline.
+8. Verify that the model can be integrated numerically and processed by the identification pipeline.

 Models placed in the `models/` directory are automatically imported if they correctly implement the required interface.